python/mypy/mypyc/doc/librt_strings.rst

 .. function:: read_f64_le(b: bytes, index: i64, /) -> float

-   Read a 64-bit floating-point value starting at the given index as a little-endian binary value.
+   Read a 64-bit floating-point value starting at the given index as a little-endian binary value (8 bytes).

 .. function:: read_f64_be(b: bytes, index: i64, /) -> float

-   Read a 64-bit floating-point value starting at the given index as a big-endian binary value.
+   Read a 64-bit floating-point value starting at the given index as a big-endian binary value (8 bytes).